Guide to Phang Nga Bay & James Bond Island

 Phang-nga macaque

-👍 My two cents: If you’re looking to stay connected during your trip, 🤳 I recommend this eSIM for Thailand or this one for Asia both with unlimited data and work perfectly.
+👍 My two cents: If you’re looking to stay connected during your trip, 🤳 I recommend this eSIM for Thailand with unlimited data and work perfectly.
 Just use that link for a 5% discount.
+If you're looking for a budget-friendly alternative, this other eSIM starts at 4 euros.

-How to visit Phang Nga Bay
+How to Visit Phang Nga Bay

 longtail boat in Thailand

-1. Longtail boat
+1. Long-tail boat

-2. Excursion
+2. Day-trip

 Powered by GetYourGuide